ad3ph/iynt_jurors/README.md

 |  |-- ...
 |state
 |  |-- ...
+output
 ```
 You can use either csv or xlsx files.
 The xlsx files are recommended, because they are easier to edit and contain more information about the data structure.

 The `state` folder is maintained by the tool and contains the current state of the tournament.
 You can delete it at any time, but you will lose all the progress.

 # Usage